 Small businesses

-If you work for a very small business and are looking for free project management software, you have a lot of options.
-You can narrow down your search and focus on the features each provider actually offers because you won’t have to worry too much about user limits.
+If you work for a small business and you’re looking for free project management software, you have a lot of options.
+Because you don’t have to think about user limits, you can focus solely on features.

-monday offers a simple interface that even beginners and small teams can figure out quickly.
+monday work management offers a simple interface that even beginners and small teams can figure out quickly.
 Source: Tech.co testing

 - Pricing: We look at all plan costs.
 Providers offering lots of features for lower costs will have better pricing scores than those that lock them away on higher-tier plans.